One of the most important, and yet potentially frustrating, tasks that is required to allow any

 For a detailed description of GNU

-rebuild feature, see the GNU make User's Manual, section ``How
+make‘s automatic rebuild feature, see the GNU make User’s Manual, section “How Makefiles Are Remade”.

 These dependency files are then all included by the makefile, to obtain dependency info.
 An implicit rule is provided that describes how the dependency files are to be created.
 In short, something like this: